-Details of the LHL and LICL Board of Directors, Board Committees and key functions are provided in Section B. There have been no material changes to the Group's governance structure during the year.
-The LHL Board Committees' terms of reference were reviewed by the LHL Board during 2020 and were considered to be in line with current best practice.
+Details of the LHL and LICL Board of Directors, Board Committees and key functions are provided in Section B. The LHL Board Committees' terms of reference were reviewed by the LHL Board during 2022 and were considered to be in line with current best practice.